homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 (gdb)
 ```

 What a glourous view at location 0x24170!
 This is the msg generated to check if the answer is correct, so we were right about that part too.
+After an unsuscesfull operation 0x24170 should have been freed, but it aint.
 This helped me further troubleshoot my first attempts at cracking the challenge, I was sending extra NULL characters in this case aswell.

 # Conclusion